 1. Rub baby’s gums.
 Wash your hands, and then give your baby a gentle gum massage.
-The pressure from your fingers counters the pressure of the teeth breaking through.
-It will feel good and offer your little one some relief from swollen gums.
+The pressure from your fingers will counter the pressure of the teeth breaking through.
+It will feel good and offer your little one some relief from sore, swollen gums.

 2. Refrigerate a pacifier.
-Chilling a pacifier will make it even more soothing to your baby and may lightly numb the gums and dull the pain.
+Chilling a pacifier will make it even more soothing and may lightly numb the gums to dull the pain.

 3. Wear baby-safe (and baby-approved!) teething necklaces.
 Teething necklaces look stylish and give your child an easy-to-grab item to gnaw on.
 Check out our roundup of some of the most stylish teething jewelry.

 5. Make milk popsicles.
 Some babies and toddlers refuse to eat while teething, most likely out of discomfort.
 Keep your little one fed and hydrated while soothing those gums by making milk or formula popsicles.
-Use BPA-free popsicle forms, like these from Nuby (above), and fill with either breastmilk or formula.
+Use BPA-free popsicle forms, like these from Nuby, and fill with either breastmilk or formula.
 Popsicles can get messy as they start to melt, so slip a bib on your babe and place them on a washable towel or blanket, or over flooring that can easily be cleaned.

 7. Try different types of teethers.
-As you know, babies have preferences on lots of things, and teethers are no different.
+As you know, babies have strong preferences on lots of things, and teethers are no exception.
 For shopping help, check out our list of top teethers, from wood and rubber options to teethers you can freeze for cooling comfort.

 8. Wear your baby as much as possible.
 If your teething tot is clingy, strap them into a structured carrier like the Ergobaby 360 (above).
 They’ll feel comforted being close to you, and you can still get things done.
 Win-win.

 9. Keep baby’s face dry.
 Wiping the waterfall of drool that comes with teething from your baby’s mouth, chin and cheeks helps prevent skin irritation, which can add to a baby's discomfort during teething time.